 But driving part of Ireland’s most scenic drive is doable.
 Reaching the start of the Ring of Kerry takes around 4 hours from Dublin.

 THE VILLAGE OF DOOLIN

-This little ocean side town’s enveloped by verdant, lush landscape, tall grassy knolls, and craggy cliffs.
+This little ocean-side town’s enveloped by a verdant landscape, tall grassy knolls, and craggy cliffs.
 And while the landscape is worth writing home about, it is the charm and local culture of the town that’s special here.

 Doolin is a hotspot for old Irish culture, local craic, and traditional music.
 The relaxed vibe and homely locals instantly make you fall in love with the town.

 If you are driving to the Cliffs of Moher, then plan to spend two or three hours in Doolin.
 Some organized tours stop here, as well.
 This city is compact.
 But it might just be my favorite tourist destination in Ireland.
 One easily one of the best quaint villages in the country.

 DUBLIN TO DOOLIN

 By car, the ride from Dublin to Doolin takes around three and a half hours.
 And while Doolin is excellent, the long journey doesn’t warrant it.
 Rather,

 Doolin’s more of a pit stop for those already embarking on the day trip to the Cliffs of Moher.

 Castletown House is a great day trip from Dublin, with beautiful gardens, stunning views, and a stunning interior.